Fragrance-Free Sunscreens for Sensitive Skin: 5 Top Picks

 ✅ Pros

-• Thin, fast-setting feel that works well under makeup
+• Thin, fast-setting texture that sits well under makeup

 ❌ Cons

-• Can emphasize dry patches without a moisturizer base
+• Can emphasize dry patches without a hydrating base

-• Still may leave a mild cast on deeper skin
+• May still leave some cast on deeper skin tones

 Check Price on Amazon